Constitution & Rules

 Download the Tourism Export Council Constitution and Rules document below:

-- Tourism Export Council Constitution and Rules (Adobe Acrobat format – 102KB File Size).
-Adopted in 1991 and last amended in 2011.
+- Tourism Export Council NZ Constitution & Rules (Adobe Acrobat format – 102KB File Size).
+Adopted in 1991 and last amended in 2014.

 With respect to Notice of Motion 1: “that the name of the Association be changed to Tourism Export Council of New Zealand Incorporated as set out in Notice of Motion 1.”